Chart Color Schemes

 The level of general health in Menai - Lucas Heights - Woronora is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Menai-Lucas Heights-Woronora shows better-than-average health outcomes for both younger and older age groups.
+Menai-Lucas Heights-Woronora shows better-than-average health outcomes for both younger and older age groups, with low prevalence rates for common conditions.

 Frequently Asked Questions - Health